JanDonnermayer/DocumentStores/README.md

 await store.PutDocumentAsync("person1", new Person { name = "Jan", age = 24 });

 // Read the data.
-// The store does not throw Exceptions (but ArgumentExceptions).
-All methods return results. var result = await store.GetDocumentAsync<Person>("person1");
+// All methods return results. var result = await store.GetDocumentAsync<Person>("person1");

 // Access the data or throw exception in case of errors.